Muyambop/Muyambop/README.md

 ---

-# 🧱 Windows VM Attack Map — Microsoft Azure Free Account
+#  Project 6: 🧱 Windows VM Attack Map — Microsoft Azure Free Account

 This project demonstrates how to **deploy a Windows Virtual Machine (VM)** on a **Microsoft Azure Free Account**, expose it to the internet, and visualize **real-world cyber attacks** using the **Azure Security Center Attack Map**.